 Homer’s Iliad: A Study Guide (2017)

 Huge thanks to Tim for his time.
 Hopefully, The Glorious Dead shrikes a chord and it'll be of interest to you!
-The novel's available to pre-order via Amazon here - other physical and virtual book retailers are also available!
+The novel's available via Amazon here - other physical and virtual book retailers are also available!